-Judges order dismissal of terrorism case against Ottawa professor jailed in France
+Judges order dismissal of terrorism case against Ottawa academic jailed in France

-Two French investigating judges have ordered the dismissal of the terrorism case against the Ottawa academic Hassan Diab, a decision described by his lawyers as a significant judicial victory for a Canadian who has been waiting for trial in a Paris penitentiary for more than three years.
+"This is the first time in almost 10 years that he was able to walk without any restrictions like any other person," Ms. Tfaily said in an interview.

-Mr. Diab had been extradited to France on charges that he was involved in a 1980 bombing at a Paris synagogue.
+Mr. Diab had been charged in connection with a 1980 bombing at a Paris synagogue.

 His lawyer in Paris, William Bourdon, said it is unusual for French investigating judges to rule that a terrorism case should not go to trial.

 "In terrorism cases there is always a very strong, emotional pressure," Mr. Bourdon said in an interview.